labmlai/labml/readme.rst

 Citing Lab
 ----------

-If you use Lab for academic research, please cite the repository using the following BibTeX entry.
-You should update the commit field with the commit your publication uses.
+If you use Lab for academic research, please cite the library using the following BibTeX entry.

 .. code-block:: bibtex